 Ensuring you understand the CPP benefits that will be available to you is an important part of planning for your future, and while retirement planning may seem complicated, an ATB Wealth advisor can ensure you are on the path to a financially sound and fulfilling life in retirement.

-Editor's note: This article was previously published in November 2019 and has since been refreshed to make sure the insights we bring you are timely and curated specifically to help you thrive.
+Editor's note: This article was previously published and has been updated to make sure the insights we bring you are timely.

 ATB Wealth consists of a range of financial services provided by ATB Financial and certain of its subsidiaries.
 ATB Investment Management Inc., ATB Securities Inc., and ATB Insurance Advisors Inc. are individually licensed users of the registered trade name ATB Wealth.
 ATB Securities Inc. is a member of the Canadian Investor Protection Fund and Investment Industry Regulatory Organization of Canada.